Greece – Hellas

 Religion in Greece

-The Greek population is composed of a 97% of Christian Orthodox.
-The rest of the population is Muslim, Roman Catholic and Jewish.
+The Greek population is composed of 97% Christian Orthodox.
+The rest of the population is Muslim, Roman Catholic, and Jewish.

-Greece Orthodox Church is considered as the protector of Greekness or of the so-called “Greek Orthodox Civilization.”
+Greece Orthodox Church is considered the protector of Hellenism or of the so-called “Greek Orthodox Civilization.”

 Tourism in Greece